smcam/OSCam-EMU/README.md

 Patched And Compiled By: [@Youchie](https://t.me/Youchie)

-OSCam-2.25.03-11878-r802 - with libcurl-libdvbcsa-StreamRelay+Icam-upx-PowerVu Auto + PowerVu linuxsat-support.com label.
+OSCam EMU with libcurl-libdvbcsa-StreamRelay+Icam-upx-PowerVu Auto + PowerVu linuxsat-support.com label.

 All files are included with the config.